-Divorce is tough no matter your circumstances, but the process is even tougher if you are fighting over or struggling with finances.
+Divorce is tough no matter your circumstances.
+However,t the process is even tougher if you are fighting over or struggling with finances.
 There are several important financial decisions you will need to make once you decide to end your marriage, and protecting yourself financially should be one of your most important priorities.

 What Can You Do to Create Smoother Financial Sailing During Your Divorce?